 Selecting green materials

 A green bathroom remodel need not stint on style.
 Classic ceramic tile comes in limitless colors and patterns, and is a green choice due to its low maintenance, durability, and low toxicological impact.
 Some tiles have high recycled content; recycled glass tiles are a lovely way to do the right ecological thing.
 Not buying something new can be good green idea too.
 Consider refinishing your old tub or sink.
 Use the pros for the best results.
 Expect to pay $500 for a tub, $300 for a sink.
 You’ll save as much on installation costs.
+Find more info and remodeling ideas here.

 LED illumination now produces pleasing light quality in fixtures that sip only 2 to 15 watts, emit little heat, and have a life span of 15–20 years.
 They cost about three times as much as conventional fixtures but use so little electricity that the payback can be as short as a year.